AlecTraas/computational-geo-lab/Portfolios/Ridge.md

 This week, I mainly focused on preparation for the upcoming team presentation next Tuesday.
 I did some research on easy way to explain convex hulls and algorithms that would be useful for conveying our projects.
 One analogy I found was a rubber band analogy.
 Think of your points as a set of pegs.
 Now, think of your hull as a rubber band being stretched around the pegs.
 As you let the rubber band go, it will snap around the pegs and form the convex hull.
 This is useful to give a common visual explanation for what a convex hull is and a real-world place you might see it.

 Beyond this, we started on a slide deck.
 I wrote slides briefly explaining what a convex hull is by different definitions, and created graphics to show each step of the rubber band analogy.
 I also created slides explaining the basic pseudo-code of a gift wrapping algorithm and why it works.
 I included a Wikipedia gif of the algorithm executing as well as attached the animation that I made in matplotlib.

+## Week 4

+This week we finished up and practiced slides for our math club presentation on Tuesday, 2/27.
+I presented a brief overview of the gift wrapping algorithm along by taking a sample spread of points and walking through each step of the algorithm.
+I created visuals to show each subsequent step being processed.